 - Uses pieces of nature instead of mass-produced decorations

 - (often) free

-- Utilizes and showcases the beauty of nature – the colors, shapes, textures of plants are all so beautiful and fascinating!
+- Showcases the beauty of nature – the colors, shapes, textures of plants are all so beautiful and fascinating!

 - Gathering materials will involve being near plants vs a crowded store

 I hope you enjoyed this post!
 I included a summary of this DIY, along with several others, in the journal I created called The Wildflower’s Journal, inspired by the unstoppable wildflowers!